A look into some of the fine properties of functions with bounded $\mathscr A$-variation: Proofs of the structural properties

 \textit{Step~2.
 Polynomial approximation.} Let us recall the following well-known property of mutually singular measures: the Radon--Nykod\'ym Differentiation Theorem implies that

 whenever $\sigma \perp \nu$.
-This property applied to $\sigma = |\Bcal \tilde u|$ and $\nu =\Hcal^{n-1} \mres M$ in turn gives
+This property applied to $\sigma = |\Acal \tilde u|$ and $\nu =\Hcal^{n-1} \mres M$ in turn gives

 Note that we are considering the set of positive density of $\tilde u$ in the above statement.
-In particular, the \emph{quasi-continuity} (cf. Proposition~\ref{prop:capacity}) of functions of bounded $\Bcal$-variation at points where the upper $(n-1)$-dimensional density vanishes says that for $\Hcal^{n-1}$-almost every $x \in M$ there exist $V$-valued polynomials $\Pcal_{x,r} \tilde u$ in a finite dimensional subspace $\mathscr F \le \R[x_1,\dots,x_n;V]$ with the property that
+In particular, the \emph{scale-dependent continuity} (cf. Theorem~\ref{prop:capacity}) of functions of bounded $\Acal$-variation at points where the upper $(n-1)$-dimensional density vanishes says that for $\Hcal^{n-1}$-almost every $x \in M$ there exist $V$-valued polynomials $\Pcal_{x,r} \tilde u$ in a finite dimensional subspace $\mathscr F \le V \otimes \R[x_1,\dots,x_n]$ with the property that